Tour of Florence - Car rental with driver

-Blucar offers driven car rental services, especially designed for tourists: English speaking drivers will lead you through the city centre and the surroundings of Florence.
+Blucar offers car rental services with driver, especially designed for you: Profesional English speaking drivers will lead you through the city centre and the surroundings of Florence.

-We usually propose half day tours and full day tours of Florence; in any case, don't hesitate to ask for personalized services, we will be glad to send you a customized offer based on your personal wishes.
+We usually suggest half day tours and full day tours of Florence; in any case, don't hesitate to ask for personalized services, we will be glad to send a customized offer based on your personal wishes.

-Blucar can offer small group private tours of Florence, with luxury mini vans and cars.
+Blucar can offer private tours of FLorence for small groups and individuals, with luxury mini vans and cars.

 Things Not to Miss in Florence